TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 </p>

 #### *Computation for Macro Congestion:*
 Macro congestion is induced by the location of hard macros over the grid cells.
 For each hard macro, we need to consider its dimension of overlapping over the grid cells and the macro routing resources given.
+The computation of macro congestion is quite straightforward.
+We just need to add the rout- ing resources blocked by the macros to the corresponding boundaries of the gridcells.

 When a macro overlaps with multiple gridcells, if any part of the module **partially overlaps** with the grid cell (either vertically, or horizontally), we set the top row (if vertical) or right column (if horizontal) to 0.
 We define partially overlaps as when a hard macro does not fully cover a grid cell.